 The following sections offer detailed instructions for corrective painting of particular surfaces on the Earth Station Antenna.
 Please keep in mind that only qualified personnel should be allowed to perform these procedures.

-Also, be certain to read all of the following sections thoroughly BEFORE proceeding.
+NOTE: Read all of the following sections thoroughly before proceeding.